truenas/documentation/content/en/docs/tasks/administrative/users.md

 ---
 title: "Managing Users"
-description: "A how-to for creating users in TrueNAS."
+description: "A how-to for managing users in TrueNAS."
 ---

 Users can be created or added to the TrueNAS system, allowing flexibility in